mvaganov/CmdLineAsteroids/notes.md

 `voice`
 If you are new to game programming, you should practice by typing all of this yourself.
 I'm serious.
-This will dramatically increase how long this tutorial takes for you to do, probably 10x longer or more.
+Doing that will dramatically increase how long this tutorial takes --probably 10x longer or more.
-I believe that time will be worth the understanding you gain, especially if you make mistakes while doing it.
+I believe that time will be worth the understanding you gain, especially if you make mistakes and overcome those mistakes while doing it.
-And if you do not consider yourself a computer wizard yet, and you want to be, I recommend you practice more.
+If you do not consider yourself a computer wizard yet, and you want to be, I recommend you practice more.

 `scene`
 new project window in VS Community 2022